I have a large collection of yoga books on my shelf.

 The book begins with a brief introduction and instructions for how to use the book.
 It has 9 tabbed sections – one for each day of the week – plus daily ‘warm-up’ and ‘Recipes’ for combining the poses into longer customized yoga workouts sections.

-Each daily yoga routine is brief – just 10 to 15 minutes in length – with a specific focus:
+The daily yoga routines are brief – just 10 to 15 minutes in length – each with a specific focus:

 Monday’s practice is dedicated to sun salutes designed to help build physical strength, stamina, and mental focus.